 Support and resistance are fundamental concepts in technical analysis.
 A support level is a price below the current price that, in the case of a downward movement, is not easily broken.
 A resistance level is a price above the current price that, in the case of an upward movement, is not easily broken.

-A resistance line is often drawn by connecting a number of previous peak points (peaks) on the price chart.
-The chart above presents the resistance line as the line that runs through the points 3 and 4.
-Technicians assume that the price in the upward movement from the lowest point reached before point 3 will continue to mount until it reaches the resistance level.
+A resistance line is often drawn by connecting a number of previous peak points on the price chart.
+The chart above presents the resistance line as the line that runs through points 3 and 4.
+Technicians assume that the price in the upward movement from the lowest point reached before point 3 will continue to climb until it reaches the resistance level.
 The most likely scenario is that, after having reached that level, the price will fall again (which is actually the case).

 Support becomes resistance